ParkinsonLab/16S_MGX_Workshops/AKU_16S_Workshop.md

 It is ideal to keep the quality scores of these reads above 20-30.
 Accordingly, we can set our trim length at 160.
 You can highlight portions of the plot to zoom in, and see in this case that the lower quality portions of the reads tend to end here.

 A couple of guidelines to keep in mind for your own data:
-- Even if our quality scores were perfect, we want a minimum of 10 for this value
+- Even if our quality scores were good, we want a minimum of 10 for our trim length to be safe; the first several bases are often of lower quality
-- It is ideal to keep the quality scores of these reads above 20-30.
+- It is ideal to keep the quality scores of these reads above 20-30
 - Keep in mind we do not want a trim length longer than our reads
 ```bash
 # Run deblur